(Editor’s note: This post is regularly updated as we discover new Chinatowns and Asian food districts.)

 So we took a skip and walked a block to Xi’an where people were social distancing and we were souper glad we did.
 That’s a bad pun, but this is a soup and noodles spot, with the best from this famous Chinese province with those life-size clay statues of soldiers from the Qin Dynasty.

-There’s not much regal about this humble restaurant, but this is one of the better dining experiences we had this summer if for no other reason than the crew made us feel like celebs!
+There’s not much regal about this humble restaurant, but this is one of the better dining experiences we had in 2020 if for no other reason than the crew made us feel like celebs!

 Cheryl had the dumplings with sour soup (8.99 euros), which was remarkable.
 I got the fried noodles with pork (11.99), which were a spicy treat in a country where meals are built around old cheese.